mrc-ide/packit/docs/auth.md

 against a list of policies to determine whether the token is accepted.

 These are the properties that configure the external JWT authentication:
-- `auth.externalJwt.audience`: the required `aud` claim.
-If this property is missing, authentication from external JWTs is disabled.
+- `auth.external-jwt.audience`: the required `aud` claim.
+If this property is missing or empty, authentication from external JWTs is disabled.
-- `auth.externalJwt.policy`: the list of policies
+- `auth.external-jwt.policies`: the list of policies
-- `auth.externalJwt.policy[i].jwk-set-uri`: the URL to the set of public keys used by the issuer
+- `auth.external-jwt.policies[i].jwk-set-uri`: the URL to the set of public keys used by the issuer
-- `auth.externalJwt.policy[i].issuer`: the required `iss` claim
+- `auth.external-jwt.policies[i].issuer`: the required `iss` claim
-- `auth.externalJwt.policy[i].required-claims.${name}`: custom required claims
+- `auth.external-jwt.policies[i].required-claims.${name}`: custom required claims
-- `auth.externalJwt.policy[i].granted-permissions`: scopes that are granted through the authentication process
+- `auth.external-jwt.policies[i].granted-permissions`: scopes that are granted through the authentication process
-- `auth.externalJwt.policy[i].token-duration`: the lifetime of tokens issued in exchange
+- `auth.external-jwt.policies[i].token-duration`: the lifetime of tokens issued in exchange

 The claims which may be referenced by the `requiredClaims` property depend on the token issuer.
 For example, GitHub provides claims such as `repository`, `repository_owner`, `workflow`, `event_name` or `ref` (the Git reference).